Carpa Supply/Florida Tent Supply Commercial Tent Cleaning and Care Page 1

 Lists of supplies required when cleaning and caring for your tent:

 A large clean outdoor tarp or ground cloth, or several smaller clean tarps or ground cloths, to place underneath your tent tops and sidewalls during cleaning.
 Your tent tops and sidewalls, and specifically, your Clear tent tops and sidewalls, will take a lot of space to properly clean.
-Therefore, you will need to purchase enough tarps, smaller sized tarps, that are large enough to be placed under your tops and sidewalls to be cleaned.
-You will need enough ground space covered with tarps to comfortably lay out your tent tops and with extra space around them.
+Therefore, you will need to purchase enough tarps, or several smaller sized tarps, that are large enough to be placed under your tops and sidewalls to be cleaned.
+You will need enough ground space covered with tarps to comfortably lay out your tent tops and sidewalls with extra space around them.

 One or two garden hoses with water pressure nozzles attached, to make the rinsing of the cleaning solution process easier (caution: make sure that the water being used for the tent washing is clean and free from rust or tannins).